 e.
 Continued ventilation with normal and slow heart rate

 The learning materials emphasize graphic, pictorial presentation of an action plan and hands-on learning of skills using a low-cost, high-fidelity neonatal simulator.
 Active learning occurs through practice of discrete resuscitation skills, combination of a series of skills into exercises, integration of skills and decision-making in case scenarios and group discussion to identify potential barriers and solutions to actual implementation of the practices learned.
+This project runs continuously in various locations.

 |Improved therapy for childhood acute lymphoblastic leukemia (ALL) in the Dominican Republic||Pediatric Cancer||Dominican Republic||Hunger, S.|